Can I apply to both the Pathways and the Health Sciences and Technology (HST) programs?

 What happens if my letters of recommendation are received by AMCAS after the deadline?

 Your materials will still be processed, but you will not receive any confirmation when your file becomes complete.
-While we make every effort to expedite letters received by AMCAS after the deadline, we cannot guarantee that they will be matched to your file by the time it is reviewed by the committee.
-We begin reviewing incomplete files shortly after our October 22nd deadline and files are reviewed on the basis of the materials on hand at the time that they are presented to the Committee.
+We cannot guarantee that late letters will be included when your file is reviewed by the Committee.
+We begin reviewing incomplete files shortly after our October 23rd deadline and files are reviewed on the basis of the materials on hand at the time that they are presented to the Committee.